 Does your furry friend seem to ignore their scratch furniture?
 Here are five things you likely missed:

 1. Horizontal or vertical rope

-Let’s start with one of the most important ones: not all cats scratch alike.
-Certain specimens prefer to scratch in a horizontal motion, whereas others prefer a vertical surface like walls, posts, or trees.
-Despite your best intentions, a cat that prefers to scratch in a horizontal motion will rarely (if ever) attempt to sharpen those nails on a vertical surface.
+Not all cats scratch alike.
+Some like to scratch in a horizontal motion, whereas others prefer a vertical surface like walls, posts, or trees.
+A cat that prefers to scratch horizontally will rarely (if ever) attempt to sharpen its nails on a vertical surface.

 Next time you catch your cat in the act, observe carefully.
 You should be able to discern where her preference lies, which will provide you with the first major clue towards picking the right type of scratching post for your cat.

 2. A sturdy base

 If your scratcher feels like it could tip over any second, that’s not very encouraging for a cat.
 Kittens cats can get very excited during playtime, hanging from ledges with their full body weight before pulling up.
 You definitely don’t want the entire thing to tip over, so it’s vital that the structure is heavy enough and stands firmly on the ground.

 Tip: If you adopted a young kitten, plan for the future.
 Your tiny friend might not have the strength of a tiger yet, but it will be much stronger just a few short months from now.